icecube/nuflux/docs/index.rst

-.. nuflux documentation master file, created by sphinx-quickstart on Thu Aug  8 11:38:06 2019.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 nuflux
 ======

-Nuflux is a library for calculating atmospheric neutrino fluxes.
+Nuflux is a library for evaluating atmospheric neutrino flux models.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

+   usage
    models
    pythonapi
    about